brooks42/pkto/README.md

 **Q: Solar Beam says "Destroy target artifact, target enchantment, target trainer, or target token."
 If I overload it, do I destroy each artifact, enchantment, trainer, and token?**

 **A**: No, overload replaces all instances of "target" with "each."
 This means you choose between destroying each artifact, each enchantment, each trainer, or each token.

+**Q: If I have Raticate evolved onto Rattata and Raticate dies, can it return Rattata to the battlefield?**

+**A**: Yes.
+Dies means "goes to the graveyard" so when the ability triggers both cards are in the graveyard and Rattata is a legal target.